Skip to Content

 Magnets can be used in a plethora of methods.
 They can be sewed into the curtain or employed to magnetize it to another object.
 They are frequently incorporated into the curtain and linked to other magnetic materials.

 Aside from that, magnetic ropes can be used to hold your curtains back.
-Instead of using wall hooks, these can be utilized to keep the curtains out of the way even though they do not work that well for hanging curtains.
+Instead of using wall hooks, these can be utilized to keep them out of the way even though they do not work that well for hanging curtains.

 Tiebacks